euberdeveloper/video-scraper-core/README.md

 * __setVideoToFullScreen(page: Page, logger: Logger): Promise<void>__: Sets the video put the video in fullscreen.
 * __playVideo(page: Page, logger: Logger): Promise<void>__: Plays the video by clicking the play button.

+**Protected and abstract methods:**

+* __afterPageLoaded(options: ScrapingOptions, page: Page, logger: Logger): Promise<void>__: This method is called after the page, with the specified url, is loaded.
+It can be used for things such as logging in if it is requested before reaching the video page.
+* __getVideoDurationSelector(): string__: Returns the video duration selector, which is used by the method [[getVideoDuration]] to extract the video duration text from the page.
+* __getFullScreenSelector(): string__: Returns the video full screen selector, which is used by the method [[setVideoToFullScreen]] to put the video in full screen.
+* __getPlayButtonSelector(): string__: Returns the video play button selector, which is used by the method [[playVideo]] to play the video.

 ### BrowserOptions

 The options given to the VideoScraperCore constructor.